ioccc-src/winner/faq.md

     but has no content is violating [Rule 17](next/rules.html#rule17) and [Rule 19](next/rules.html#rule19).
     * If any other error condition from step (4) occurs it is also an error.
-11. Report on any directories that were made and files that were copied in (7) but are now gone: asking the user to verify.
-12. Present the list of non-dot files that remain and ask the user to confirm.
+11. Present the list of non-dot files that remain and ask the user to confirm.
-13. Ask the user for a submission title.
+12. Ask the user for a submission title.
-14. Ask the user for a one line abstract of the submission.
+13. Ask the user for a one line abstract of the submission.
-15. Ask the user for the number of authors and for each author ask a variety of questions (see below for more information on what kind of questions).
+14. Ask the user for the number of authors and for each author ask a variety of questions (see below for more information on what kind of questions).
-16. Show the output of `ls -lakR .`, asking the user to confirm that the listing is okay.
-17. Create `.info.json` and run `chkentry(1)` on it.
+15. Create `.info.json` and run `chkentry(1)` on it.
     * If `chkentry(1)` fails to validate the file make sure that you have obtained and compiled the latest version of all the tools and you either are in the repo's directory, you pass the options to give the path to the tools or you have installed the latest tools!
-18. Create `.auth.json` and run `chkentry(1)` on it.
+16. Create `.auth.json` and run `chkentry(1)` on it.
     * If `chkentry(1)` fails to validate the file make sure that you have obtained and compiled the latest version of all the tools and you either are in the repo's directory, you pass the options to give the path to the tools or you have installed the latest tools!
+17. Show the output of `ls -lakR .`, asking the user to confirm that the listing is okay.
-19. Create the tarball with the name in the form of `submit.USERNAME-SLOT.TIMESTAMP`.
+18. Create the tarball with the name in the form of `submit.USERNAME-SLOT.TIMESTAMP`.
-20. Run `txzchk(1)` on the tarball.
+19. Run `txzchk(1)` on the tarball.

 If any of the steps fail or if the user says something is not okay, it aborts.
 Some of the other checks that are made: